 Once Charles’ competitive streak was activated, he was unstoppable.
 Slower kids were out of luck as he dove in under them grabbing at … Read more...

 I see references in Charles’ music to his black heart.
 He felt like he was ashamed because of the darkness in his soul.

 I hear that a lot from those with mental illness.
 They think they are not worthy of friends, of a family’s love, or life.
 That darkness is part of the disease of depression, bipolar, and other mental illnesses.
 People who suffer often feel ashamed of it.

 So I’m celebrating those who suffer from a black heart, died from a black heart and all the moms and dads out there that love someone with a dark heart.
 Like … Read more...

 I hope the Y is OK with my taking logo liberty for the benefit of this project.
 So visited the YMCA in Midlothian today.
 They are hosting Leader’s Club retreat with teens from Virginia, Kentucky, North Carolina and Florida.
 I talked about mental illness, suicide, addiction, grief and the #umatterchallenge.
 Looking forward to delivering a short keynote tomorrow morning.
 I just love this club and the young lady who introduced me to it in the first place, Alex.

-This heart in memory of all the friends of the kids at today’s retreat who have lost a friend or loved … Read more...
+This heart in memory of all the friends of the kids at today’s retreat who have lost a friend … Read more...